 The intent of this course is to assist the student in developing and applying knowledge, skills, values, meanings and experiences of the nurse-midwifery management process in the comprehensive antepartal care of women.
-Prerequisites: Completion of all graduate-level core courses.
-NMLB 620 clinical must be taken concurrently.
-Includes a clinical/lab fee.
-Two credits.
+Concurrent enrollment in NMLB 620 is required.
+Three credits.